jkovzels/gsnotes/okr-q2.md

 # OKRs.
 Q2.

 We set, track and achive OKRs in Asana, because [Asana is our daily driver](/how-to-asana.md) and we are not in the business of producing PowerPoint Presentations.
-We tag tasks with tags instead.
+We mark tasks with tags instead.

 Everything related to quarter, objectives, key results, and tasks is tagged with <a class="tag asana-red" href="https://app.asana.com/0/688882032553083/list" target="_blank">okr-q2</a>